Essential renormalisation group: Frame covariant flow equation

-is the {\it RG kernel}.
+is the {\it RG kernel} which can be a general quasi-local functional of the field $\phi$.
 The flow equation \eqref{dimensionfull_flow} follows directly from using \eq{Gamma_change_in_K}, which accounts for the $k$ dependence of $\Reg_k$, while the remaining terms arise due to the $k$-dependence of $\hat{\phi}_k$, which therefore assume the form of an infinitesimal frame transformation.
 In Appendix~\ref{Sec:derivation} we give a more detailed derivation of \eqref{dimensionfull_flow} which generalises the derivation of the flow for the EAA presented in \cite{WETTERICH199390}.

 Now the question arises as to how $\F_k[\phi]$ should be determined.
+One approach is to specify an explicit form of $\hat{\phi}_k$ and then to determine the form of $ \F_k[\phi] $ from \eqref{Psi_k_def} which then depends on $\Gamma_k[\phi]$.
+This approach has been followed in \cite{Floerchinger:2009uf}.
+However, this involve calculating $ \F_k[\phi] $ as a first step and then solving the flow equation.
+In the case where $\hat{\phi}_k[\hat{\chi}]$ is linear in $\hat{\chi}$ the first step is straight forward, however in the non-linear case this is more involved.
+Alternatively, one can adopt a bootstrap approach \cite{PAWLOWSKI20072831} by postulating a $\hat{\phi}_k$ which would lead to a specified form of the RG kernel

+determined by $\Gamma_k[\phi]$.
+Then one obtains a closed flow equation for $\Gamma_k[\phi]$ which can be solved determining both the action itself and the RG kernel.
+The possible forms of $\F_k$ and $\Gamma_k$ are then constrained by demanding a solution to the flow equation.

-Evidently, we can arrive at a closed flow equation for $\Gamma_k[\phi]$ by specifying $\F_k[\phi]$ to be determined by $\Gamma_k[\phi]$ in some explicit manner.
-This is the approach pursued in other works \cite{WetterichGies,Floerchinger:2009uf} in order to describe bound states through flowing bosonisation and exploited in \cite{Mitter:2014wpa,Braun:2014ata,Cyrol:2017ewj,Fu:2019hdw} to describe hadronisation in QCD.
-The alternative, which we shall pursue, is instead to specify renormalisation conditions that constrain the form of $\Gamma_k[\phi]$ by fixing the values of the inessential couplings and solve the flow equation for the essential couplings and for parameters appearing in $\F_k[\phi]$ to determine the form of the frame transformation.
+A related approach, which we shall pursue here, is not to specify the explicit form of \eqref{Psi_Gamma} a priori, but instead to specify renormalisation conditions that constrain the form of $\Gamma_k[\phi]$ by fixing the values of the inessential couplings.
+Then the flow equation is solved for the essential couplings and for parameters appearing in $\F_k[\phi]$ to determine the form of the frame transformation.
+In this case the flow equation is an equation for the flow of a constrained action functional $\Gamma_k[\phi]$ and an equation \eqref{Psi_Gamma} for the RG kernel itself.
+The exact form \eqref{Psi_Gamma} is then obtained a posteriori having solved the flow equation.